leukemia-kispi/HiChIP-Analysis/HiChIP.md

 - Generate .hic files for Juicebox tool browsing

 **Good Practice**
-It is also recommended to run the script HiChIP_singleRep.sh.
+It is also recommended to run the script HiChIP_singleRep_Alignment.sh.
 This one omits the merging step and aligns each replicate seperatly.
 Comparing these output to the fused data outputs can ensure higher confidence in the called interactions from running FitHiChIP.

 ## Dovetail QC Analysis

 Executing enrichment_stats.sh and plot_chip_enrichment_bed.py from Dovetail for quality control.
-This requires a ChIP-seq bed output for same pulldown target as the one used in HiChIP.
+This requires a ChIP-seq bed output for the same pulldown target as the one used in HiChIP.
+While not optimal ChIP_Seq_HAL01_TCF3HLF_FLAG.bed is provided in the Extras folder to be used with the script QC_HiChIP.sh

-#QC compare ChIP-seq TCF3-HLF_FLAG
-bash /home/$USER/HiChiP/enrichment_stats.sh -g $REF_FASTA -b $OUTPUT_HICHIP_ALIGN/$MAPPED_BLF_BAM -p /home/$USER/HiChIP_Analysis/ChIP-Seq/ChIP.bed -t $cores2 -x $OUTPUT_HICHIP_SUB/HiChIPvsChIP_enrichment.png

-#QC Plot ChIP-seq TCF3-HLF_FLAG
-python3 /home/$USER/HiChiP/plot_chip_enrichment_bed.py -bam $OUTPUT_HICHIP_ALIGN/$MAPPED_BLF_BAM -peaks /home/$USER/HiChIP_Analysis/ChIP-Seq/ChIP.bed -output $OUTPUT_HICHIP_SUB/HiChIPvsChIP_enrichment.png
+## Cooler contact maps
+To generate cooler contact maps with matrix

+Install cooler and its depencdies